Workers' Comp for the Self-Employed

-In some instances, it's beneficial for employers to hire self-employed workers who have their own coverage.
-When ICs not covered by workers' comp are injured in the course of performing work for a company, they may either sue for injuries or resolve the matter in arbitration.
-Depending on the injury risks of the particular job, the contracting company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.
+When independent contractors not covered by workers' comp are injured while working for a company, they may either sue for injuries or resolve the matter in arbitration.
+Depending on the risks, the company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.

-But sole proprietors who neither work with companies nor hire subcontractors still may want to consider purchasing workers' comp insurance.
-For example, consider an independent chimney sweep who works alone.
-If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for several weeks, at least.
-Even if he has medical insurance, the time away from work could be financially crippling without workers' comp coverage.
+Sole proprietors who work alone may want to consider purchasing workers' comp insurance.
+Consider an independent chimney sweeper who works alone.
+If they fall from the roof of a two-story house and break their leg, they will not be able to work for several weeks, at least.
+Even if they have medical insurance, the time away from work could be financially crippling.
+This is where workers' comp can help.

 Workers' Comp for the Self-Employed: How To Get It

-If you work in a high-risk job, such as one that requires physical labor, you may want to purchase your own workers' compensation insurance policy.
+If you work in a high-risk job, you should consider purchasing a workers' compensation insurance policy.
 In general, higher-risk jobs are those that require more labor.
-However, even freelance writers, for instance, may be asked to carry workers' comp insurance as a condition of the contract.
+However, even freelance writers may be asked to carry workers' comp insurance as a condition of a contract.

-Finding a policy for freelancers and other self-employed individuals may prove difficult, though.
-Large insurers may not see the point in selling such relatively small policies.
-But private firms that do offer such policies typically base the cost on the type of profession.
-Additionally, most states also have workers' compensation funds for those unable to buy a policy on the voluntary market (often referred to as the "insurer of last resort").
-These include the State Compensation Insurance Fund in California and the Workers' Compensation Trust Fund in Massachusetts.
+Finding a policy for freelancers and other self-employed individuals may prove difficult.
+Large insurers may not see the point in selling such small policies.
+Private firms that offer such policies tend to base the cost on the type of profession.
+Remember that workers' comp benefits vary by state.
+Understanding your state laws and how they apply to you as a self-employed person is essential.

 Questions About Workers' Comp and Self-Employment?
 An Attorney Can Help